St Keverne: Middle Ages

+In 967 AD King Edgar granted to Wulfnoth Rumuncant land in the Charter of Lesneague and Pennarth.
+Lesneague, together with Traboe, was later granted to the Benedictine monks of St Michael's Mount by Robert Count of Mortain.

 St Keverne was in Celtic times part of the Meneage which belonged to several small monasteries.
 The monastery at St Keverne survived the Norman Conquest but was seized soon after by a lay lord.
 (According to the Geld Inquest of 1083 the canons of St Achebranus held one hide in the hundred of Winningtone (i.e. Kerrier) that never paid geld.)

 The Condura and Tregarne manors in St Keverne parish were associated with Condura, the Cornish Earl of Cornwall at the time of the Norman Conquest, according to antiquary William Hals.